Published: Wednesday, March 10, 2004

 to split and the charatcer(s) to split on, the delimiter.
 In the following function we begin by declaring

-The return value of this UDF is a table with two fields: Id, an identity column, and Value,
+The return value of this UDF is a table with two fields: Id

 input string.
 So, if you passed in the string "1,3,6,7,10" and specified the delimiter as ",", you'd get back a five-record